brycemooore/brycemooore/README.md

 ### Hi there I am Bryce!👋

 **About Me!**
 My name is Bryce Moore and I am a full stack software engineer.
 I love computer science, music, art, film, and chess!
-I am fluent in Java, Python, Ruby, and JavaScript, and am experienced in technologies such as Ruby on Rails, React, Redux, Node, and Postgres.
+I am fluent in Java, Python, Rust.

 ###🔭 I’m currently working on

-- A music based social media site built in Django.
-- My personal Site built in React
+- Reading Rust in Action and Zero to Production in Rust
+- Chess in Rust and Javascript with WASM

 ###🌱 I’m currently learning

-- Refreshing my Java
-- Django
-- C++
+- Rust

 ###📫 How to reach me: